rock-it-rob/dock-app/README.md

 ## Purpose

-The purpose of this project is to provide a Docker image containing a simple web application that accesses a database.
+This branch provides a working sample of a (simulated) 3-tier architecture web application using JAX-RS and Vue.js.